 To set the record straight, we’ve compiled a list of FAQs that we’ve received and answered for clients.

-The concern with liquid ozone tends to be around it off-gassing and becoming gaseous which the Lotus Pro solution won’t do (see #5 below).
+The concern with liquid ozone tends to be around it off-gassing and becoming gaseous which dissolved at proper levels won’t do (see #5 below).
 That being said, nobody has ever died of liquid ozone exposure, whereas every day someone dies from household chemical exposure.
 In fact, cleaning staff with asthma using our product say their breathing is perfect after working with it for 8 hours, contrary to the effect chemicals had on their breathing by the end of a shift.

 No. There is much confusion between liquid ozone and atmospheric ozone.
 However, high-atmospheric (gaseous) ozone concentrations are bad for asthma and allergy suffers.
 It can contribute to those Code Red days which the weatherman warns us about.
 Atmospheric ozone is created by Mother Nature to try to break down air pollutants like NOX, VOCs, dust and allergens.
 So on those Code Red days, more ozone is being produced naturally because there are more VOCs in the air.
 Ozone gas is an indicator that there are other atmospheric contaminants that also affect asthma and allergy sufferers like VOCs, nitrogen oxides, dust and pollen.
 Being quicker and easier to measure than the thousands of air pollutants, ozone gets a bad rap.

 Man-made atmospheric ozone an also be produced by air purifying generators and filters to deodorize and disinfect rooms like operating rooms, hotel rooms, and even weather-damaged homes.
 Allergy and asthma suffers should indeed be wary of such high concentration applications.